gsans/handsup-react/README.md

 Organisers and speakers can use it to answer questions and run Q&A or panels sessions smoothly.

+## Technology stack

+This application integrates the following technologies:
+- [Auth0](http://auth0.com) to authenticate users using their social profiles (Google, Twitter)
+- [Apollo Client](http://dev.apollodata.com) to communicate with GraphQL Server
+- [graph.cool](http://graph.cool) providing the GraphQL Server

 ## Usage

+Log in using your social account to be able to add new questions.
+In order to vote click on the heart button besides each question.

 ## Development